spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 This document contains the specification for an SPDX document, which is made up of a set of **zero/one** or more sections, instances of which contain information in the form of *fields*.
 The following subclauses introduce the different kinds of sections allowed.
 The fields for each kind of section are defined in the clause corresponding to that section.

+The data model is illustrated by [Annex C](RDF-data-model-implementation-and-identifier-syntax.md).

 ## 5.2 Sections <a name="5.2"></a>

 ### 5.2.1 SPDX document creation information section <a name="5.2.1"></a>